younes-dro/all-in-one-discord-connect-block/readme.txt

 - [Connect Ultimate Member to Discord](https://wordpress.org/plugins/ultimate-member-discord-add-on/)
 - [Connect Tutor LMS to Discord](https://wordpress.org/plugins/connect-tutorlms-to-discord/)

-### Features:
-- Real-time live preview in the editor with a Play/Stop toggle to see the exact frontend output instantly.
-- Connect Discord accounts using a fully customizable button.
-- Display the user's Discord role if connected.
-- Show a "Disconnect" button for users who are already linked.
-- Compatible with multiple membership plugins (PMPro, MemberPress, Ultimate Member, Tutor LMS).
-- No coding required – customize everything visually in the block editor.

 This plugin's code is [available on GitHub](https://github.com/younes-dro/custom-connect-button-block-for-discord).
 Please feel free to fork the repository and send a pull request.
 If you find a bug in the plugin, open an issue.